randomMatrix77/ui_copycat/design_document.md

 Specifically, this PoC isolates and replicates the Stripe "Products" mega-menu dropdown.

 Given the constraints of the assignment, the current codebase serves as an architectural validation rather than a fully converged, production-ready system.
-The implementation successfully proves that the core mechanics—the sandboxed REPL extraction, the generation pipeline, and the test symmetry evaluation—fundamentally work.
+The implementation tries to prove that the core mechanics, sandboxed REPL extraction, generation pipeline, and the test symmetry evaluation—fundamentally can work.

 However, the loop is not currently run to absolute, pixel-perfect convergence.
-It is a functional blueprint demonstrating how the problem is solved, but it will require further engineering polish, robust edge-case handling, and extended iteration budgets to reach a final, commercial state.
+It is a functional blueprint demonstrating how the problem is solved, but it will require further engineering polish, robust edge-case handling, and extended iteration budgets to reach a final state.

 ## Abstract

 This document outlines the architecture for an autonomous agent capable of observing a live web UI and replicating its visual styling, layout, and interaction mechanics.

 To prevent the hallucination spirals common in generative UI tasks, this system discards the traditional "dump the DOM into the prompt" approach.
 Instead, it utilizes a strictly bounded 3-Phase Actor-Critic Pipeline (`Observe`, `Generate`, `Evaluate`).
-It relies on a sandboxed REPL environment for deterministic data extraction and enforces Test Symmetry to mathematically and visually grade the generated React components.
+It relies on a sandboxed REPL or BeautifulSoup environment for deterministic data extraction and enforces Test Symmetry to mathematically and visually grade the generated React components.

 ## 1. Tool Design

-My design philosophy relies on a strictly minimal, purpose-built toolset.
+My design relies on a strictly minimal, purpose-built toolset.
 The Generate Agent is intentionally denied access to a raw headless browser or unrestricted terminal.

 ### The Sandboxed Context REPL (PythonREPLTool)